JohannesFriedrich/rxylibShiny/README.md

 devtools::install_github("R-Lum/rxylib@master")
 ```

-The application can be run on a local with the following command:
+The application can be run on a local machine with the following command:

 ```r
 rxylibShiny::run_rxylib()